HP Device as a Service, the office of the future and changes in IT – the experts have their say

 This makes selecting the best IT for your needs even more important.
 DaaS is a completely customisable suite of devices, software and services.
 Your IT infrastructure should fit to what your users need, not the other way around.

-With HP’s experience in delivering and maintaining business printers as a service for over 15 years, it’s only natural that we’d extend our reach and deliver businesses everything that they need to get ahead.
+With HP’s experience in delivering and maintaining business printers as a Service (aaS) for over 15 years, it’s only natural that we’d extend our reach and deliver businesses everything they need to get ahead.